Woeter69/headerfiles/cstring/README.md

 ## Notes

 - All string modification functions that work in-place require the destination array to have sufficient space
-- String comparison is case-sensitive unless using the `IgnoreCase` variants
+- String comparison is case-sensitive by default
 - Array bounds are not checked - ensure sufficient buffer sizes
 - Functions use null-terminated C-style strings
+- All functions include inline comments for better code readability

 ## Author